Michael Yao is an MD-PhD candidate at the University of Pennsylvania leveraging AI to improve human health.

 self.Outreach

 I am currently working as Vice Chair of the Technology Committee for the American Physician Scientists Association (APSA).
-I am also the Director of Data Science and AI for MD+, a community of over 3,000 medical students and physicians.
-I serve as the full-stack developer and a volunteer mentor for MD Collective, a 501(c)(3) nonprofit aimed at making medical school admissions more accessible for underrepresented students.
+I am also a Co-Director of Data Science and AI for MDplus.
+At Penn, I am involved in a number of mentorship and outreach initiatives, and serve on the Admissions Committee for the School of Medicine.

-During college, I served as editor-in-chief of the Caltech Undergraduate Research Journal, and was a volunteer tutor for Caltech students through the Deans' tutoring program, and for local high school students through the RISE Tutoring Program.
-I also helped develop the freshman core curriculum while serving on the Caltech Academics and Research Committee and was also a student ambassador for the Summer Undergraduate Research Program.
+During college, I served as editor-in-chief of the Caltech Undergraduate Research Journal, and was a volunteer tutor for Caltech students through the Deans' tutoring program and for local high school students through the RISE Tutoring Program.
+I also led initiativees to improve the freshman core curriculum while serving on the Caltech Academics and Research Committee and was a former student ambassador for the Summer Undergraduate Research Program.